vimjoyer/nixos-minecraft-server-video/README.md

 ## Declaring Minecraft Servers With Nix Video

-In the video, the service is incorrectly referred to as `minecraft`; the correct name is `minecraft-servers`, sorry for confusion.
+In the video, the service is incorrectly referred to as `minecraft`; the correct name is `minecraft-server`, sorry for confusion.

 # Simple minecraft server example
 ```nix